huggingface/transformers/docs/source/en/perf_torch_compile.md

 ### Benchmarking code

 Below you can find the benchmarking code for each task.
-We warm the GPU up before the inference and take the mean of 300 inferences.
-We used the same image for all inferences.
+We warm up the GPU before inference and take the mean time of 300 inferences, using the same image each time.

 #### Image Classification with ViT